 2

-<-- exit Fibonacci (now in 'mpldoc/process_example') = 2
+<-- exit Fibonacci (now in 'mpldoc/process_example') = 2)

 2

-(-- exit Fibonacci (now in 'mpldoc/process_example') = 2)
+(6.45)

-2
+'''

 Variables in Procedures

 A variable is a name representing an item of data, such as a numerical value, character string, or list of polynomials.
 The value of the variable, that is, which data item it represents, can change during the execution of a procedure (or sequence of Maple commands at the top-level, outside of any procedure).
 There are three different classes of variables that can be used within a procedure: global, local, and lexically scoped.